symfony/symfony-docs/introduction/http_fundamentals.rst

 #.
 Internally, Symfony uses *routes* and *controllers* to create the Response for
    the page (we'll learn about these soon!);
 #.
 Symfony turns your ``Response`` object into the text headers and content
-   (i.e. the HTTP response), which are sent back to the client.
+   (e.g. the HTTP response), which are sent back to the client.

 .. _`xkcd`: http://xkcd.com/
 .. _`XMLHttpRequest`: https://en.wikipedia.org/wiki/XMLHttpRequest